 Our department offers several opportunities for research or scholarly activities in areas including basic research in reproductive biology, global health, family planning, educational research, quality and policy in women’s health, clinical and translational research in women’s cardiovascular biology and opioid addiction.

 Priority for these opportunities is given to students enrolled at the University of Vermont, however, students from other institutions underrepresented in medicine and science from inside and outside US institutions are encouraged to contact us.

 - Undergraduate students must in the second semester of their sophomore year or further to apply for a summer research project or a student research fellowship.

 OBGY-1007: OBGyn Research Elective (4th Year UVM Students Only).
 Medical students seeking a brief introduction into women’s health research or begin a limited (less or equal to two months) research experience should complete the Interest Form found in the Course Catalog on Oasis and return to Sara Tourville.

 Student research fellowship.
 Students will participate closely with a member of our department in pursuit of an independent project for research credit at least 15 hours per week for a minimum of 1 year.
 Fellowships may begin in the spring or fall semester.
-Applications for a student research fellowship are due January 1st for the start of the following fall (or September 1st for the following spring).
+Applications for a student research fellowship are due no later than July 15th for the start of the following fall (or no later than January 15th for the following spring and summer).

 Medical Students may be considered for a commitment of less than one year (minimum 2 months) for these opportunities.